RameshMuthuraj/k8sleveltest3/README.md

 ## setup Jenkins,
   To setup CICD we need to deploy jekins and its slaves on cluster. the jenkins/setup.sh will do that instatllation.

-  Once the jenkins is up configure them as admin user
+  Once the jenkins is up configure them as admin user; and install required plugins.

   Using jenkins/deploy.groovy we can deploy the applicaion on the cluster.

 ## Docker private repo setup
+  Setup private repo using below script
+  #k8sleveltest3/private_docker_repo/setup.sh

 ## Docker image scanner

+   add-on will deploy "Cilium" as image scanner

 ## Deploy Istio

 ## Deploy K8s DashBoard

+      Deployed as part of add-ons

 ## using Terraform destory we can delete cluster setup.